Weretik/Portfolio-QA-Engineer/Projects/Project on testing the brevi website/README.md

 These defect reports were created based on the previously written testing documentation (test plans, checklists, and test cases) to provide actionable insights for the development team to identify, reproduce, and resolve issues on the Brevi website.

-Additional files and documentation will be added as the testing progresses.